FAQ — Maine SEEDS

 How does the mentoring work?

 Mentors are paired with participants (mentees) with expertise in the same area of special education as taught by the mentee.
-Whenever possible, mentors are located in the same building or district as the mentee.
 Mentors offer support, guidance, modeling and resources to mentees.
 They are in contact with each mentee for an average of 60 minutes per week through distance technology or, whenever possible, in person.

 Does the district need to assign a mentor to the new teacher?

-If you do not have a special educator mentor available, the MACM mentor will be available to support your new teacher with special education-specific support needs, and the district mentor will fulfill all other mentoring responsibilities.
+Yes.
+If you do not have a special educator mentor available, a Maine SEEDS mentor will be available to support your new teacher with special education-specific support needs, and the district mentor will fulfill all other mentoring responsibilities.